Ellis8462/Gym-website/README.md

 - Includes FontAwesome icons to make it look better visually.

+- Responsive on different screen size.
+Mobile users will have the classes cards in one column and four rows.
+Tablets and computers will have two columns and 2 rows.

 ### Contact page

+- Form that users can send messages to the gym to enquire.

+- Similar button styles found throughout the website.

+- Includes a success page so the user knows that their form has been sent.

+- Emails and phonenumber are linked.

+- The elements that are part of the form are required to be completed before the user can submit.

 ### Gallery page

+### Classes page

+- As a similar layout to the membership page to give the user familiarity when navigating around the website.

+- Shows the user information on what classes the gym offers and the days they are on.

+- Includes icons from fontawesome.

+- Responsive on different screen size.
+Mobile users will have the classes cards in one column and four rows.
+Tablets and computers will have two columns and 2 rows.

 ### Other pages

+#### Success page

+- Page can be only accessed through the contact page submission form.

+- Helps the user know the form has been sent through successfully.

+- Includes the footer and navbar so that the user can navigate to a different page.

+- Has a button in the middle of the page that sends the user to the homepage when pressed on.

 ### Future features